Calorique

 Understanding the MET Value

-Elliptical Trainer has a MET (Metabolic Equivalent of Task) value of 5.
-This means elliptical trainer burns 5 times more energy than sitting at rest.
-The formula used is: Calories = MET x Weight (kg) x Duration (hours).
-For example, a 70 kg person doing elliptical trainer for 1 hour would burn approximately 350 calories.
-MET values are sourced from the Compendium of Physical Activities, the gold standard reference for exercise energy expenditure research.
+Elliptical, light effort has a MET (Metabolic Equivalent of Task) value of 4.
+This means elliptical, light effort burns 4 times more energy than sitting at rest.
+The formula used is: calories = MET x 3.5 x body weight in kg / 200 x minutes.
+For example, a 70 kg person doing elliptical, light effort for 1 hour would burn approximately 294 calories.
+MET values are sourced from the Compendium of Physical Activities and should be treated as useful estimates, not exact lab measurements.

 Tips to Maximize Your Elliptical Trainer Calorie Burn